-

 Phoenix Rising

-For N.G., thank you for reminding me that I have wings.
 I am not the me I was before all this began.
 The grieving process, for the me that used to be, has been punishing.
 It’s like attending your own funeral even though you are still alive.
 At the beginning, I felt completely broken.
-Like… Continue reading
+Like a stranger in my own body.
+Watching it fall apart from… Continue reading

 -